DATAMATH CALCULATOR MUSEUM

 Program steps: Courtesy of: Joerg Woerner

-A rare sibbling of the SR-16 II was sold with the CONCEPT III.
+A rare sibling of the SR-16 II was sold with the CONCEPT III.
 All three known CONCEPT models based on Texas Instruments calculators seem to be very rare, don't miss the CONCEPT I and CONCEPT II.

 You'll find similar calculators in the Basic-Album, view for example the TI-2550 II.
 Very unusual is the poor calculating precision, the internal resolution is only 8 digits.
 If you are interested in the calculating accuracy of scientific calculators don't miss the Calculator forensics.